 I often hear people say they feel their poem is not “good enough” to share; after all, they are still learning, or they aren’t professional poets.
 That’s nonsense!
 I am not always happy with the outcome of a poem but I try not to be critical of my work.
 I know my next attempt will be better for the practice I’ve put in.
 If you are writing a specific form of poetry, there are rules to follow, but what you write and how you express yourself is yours and yours alone and there is no right or wrong.
 Your poems and feelings are valid.

 With each blog post here on Poetry Pop, you will have an opportunity to write a poem within the guidelines of a specific form or via a posted visual or written prompt.
 I hope you’ll write along with me and share your poems in the comment section of each blog post when you are ready.

 Sharing my poetry

 Please feel free to post my poems on your website, share them with friends, or use them in your poetry classrooms.
 You don’t need special permission for these applications as long as you include:

 - Copyright information as shown at the end of each poem

 - A link back to this website (poetrypop.com)

-If you would like to print my poems in a book, anthology, magazine, software, or some other publication, please email me regarding print rights.
+If you would like to print my poems in a book, anthology, magazine, software, or some other publication, please email me regarding print rights and permission fee.